 One of the nice things for American visitors to the Turks and Caicos is that their official currency is the US Dollar, although they are not part of the United States.
 They are actually a British Protectorate, and the British Flag is represented on their flag, just like many other countries such as New Zealand and Australia.
 They also drive on the same side of the road as those from the UK.

-With those few facts aside, keep reading to hear all about shopping in the Turks and Caicos and which souvenirs you should keep an eye out for on your visit to this beautiful Caribbean country.
+With those few facts aside, explore the stunning Turks and Caicos like Christopher Columbus did in 1492 and then keep reading to hear all about shopping in the Turks and Caicos and which souvenirs you should keep an eye out for on your visit to this beautiful Caribbean country.

 Turks and Caicos Souvenirs

 These beautiful shells can often be found discarded on the beaches, after fisherman have extracted the conch meat from inside the shell.
 You will know that you have stumbled onto one of these shells when you see a small hole at the pointy end of the shell.